Advanced Dental Education General Practice Residency Program

 - Satisfactory completion of record and patient care audits in accordance with established quality assurance guidelines.

 - Satisfactory participation in the program's clinical and didactic curriculum.

 - Completion of one manuscript suitable for publication in a peer refereed journal or participation in clinically based research or formal presentation of a self- investigated topic to a collection of peers within the academic or professional community.

 Currently, there are six one-year positions available.

 July 1 through June 30 of the following calendar year.

 DIRECTOR OF THE PROGRAM

-The program has a full-time director responsible for the day-to-day administration of the clinic.
+The program has an interim director responsible for the day-to-day administration of the clinic.
 The director also spends a significant percentage of time with the residents in both clinical and educational components of the program.
-The current director has over 20 years of private dental practice experience which will be an invaluable resource to the residents as they transition from the dental school environment to preparing for private practice.
+The current director has completed the UNMC GPR and has over 10 years of private dental practice experience, which will be an invaluable resource to the residents as they transition from the dental school environment to preparing for private practice.